-At times, it will be necessary to provide a consequence for misbehaviour.
-Staff should always ensure that consequences reflect the incident that has taken place, being a natural or logical consequence, and focus on repairing any damage done to relationships.
+At times, it will be necessary to provide a consequence for misbehaviour, however staff should use their professional judgement to determine whether an incident involves 'misbehaviour' or dysregulation (due to a neurodivergent condition).
+Staff should always ensure that response and or consequences reflect the incident that has taken place, being a natural or logical consequence, and focus on repairing any damage done to relationships.
 Consequences should always be applied with the intention of promoting positive behaviour and learning.
 Some of the following may be applied in response to negative behaviours:

 - Missing some break or lunchtime;

 - Staying behind after a lesson;

 - Changing position in the classroom;

 - Working in another room;

-- · Staying behind after school;
+- Staying behind after school;

 - Reflection time (not detention);

 - Time with SLT;

-- · Communication with parents
+- Communication with parents

-- Withdrawals:
+- Withdrawals;

 - Constructive conversations